edunzer/YR3_TERM-4/PUBLIC SPEAKING/WEEK 2/INTRO SPEECH.md

   Matureness.

-  Year after year of school I always found that my behavior was much more developed then my classmates; Which was ironic because I was an extremely shy person.
+  Year after year of school I always found that my behavior was much more mature then my classmates; Which was ironic because I was an extremely shy person and had little social interaction.

   But despite this small problem I learned to act as the adults that were around me.